Practical information about counselling and psychotherapy

-I see clients for one hour on a weekly basis, meeting at the same time each week.
+I see clients for 50 minutes on a weekly basis, meeting at the same time each week.

-I operate a sliding scale of £25-£40 per session, depending on the client's financial circumstances.
+My usual fee is £40 per session.
+I have a small number of low-cost spaces for clients with limited financial circumstances.
 Fees are payable by bank transfer or in cash.
 I review my fees annually.

 Is therapy confidential?